KDE/digikam-doc/asset_management/data_protection.rst

 Hard disks (hard drives, HDD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Disk manufacturers keep their statistics to themselves.
 A manufacturer guaranty buys you a new disk, but no data.
-Google for one has done a large scale study on HDD failure mechanisms: Disk Failures study
+Google for one has done a large scale study on HDD failure mechanisms: `Disk Failures study <https://research.google.com/archive/disk_failures.pdf>`_.

 In a nutshell: Disks run longest when operating between 35°C and 45°C, at lower temperatures the error rates increases dramatically.
 Controller parts (electronics) are the foremost sources of failure, SMART does not diagnose any of this.
 Some SMART errors are indicative of imminent failure, in particular scan errors and relocation counts.
 Lifetime expectancy is 4-5 years.

 But all depends much on the real use case and some luck.
-For example I have a Fujitsu notebook that is running 24/7 since 1998, almost ten years without the slightest hick up.
+For example We have a Fujitsu notebook that is running 24/7 since 1998, almost ten years without the slightest hick up.
 Just luck?
 In general and contrary to intuition or ecological considerations, running a hard drive permanently results in a longer lifetime than switching it on and off all the time.
 It has even been reported that aggressive power management spinning down the drive can harm it quickly.
 Making it working hard shortens the lifetime somewhat.
 The worst factors for HDD probably are vibrations, shocks, and cold temperatures.

 If your disk is making weird noises, normal file recovery software isn’t going to work.
 Do a quick backup if that is going to happen to you.
 (Use dd utility if possible, not a normal file backup since dd reads in a smooth, spiraling stream from beginning to end and doesn't stress the mechanics).
 There are specialist companies that can recover data from otherwise destroyed drive, but they are costly, plan for 2000$ minimum charge.